Krisell/Krisell/README.md

 #### 📚 Education

  * M.Sc. in EE but with my heart in CS (and many extra CS courses).
+Master's thesis on Cryptograpy.
  * Licensed high school teacher in mathematics and programming.
  * Endless hours of online courses on Udemy, Laracasts etc.